 Elier snorts. “ ‘Forthwith and honest?’
 It’s kind of the opposite, don’t you think?”

-“The scales are balanced by way of the blade,” Elier retorts.
-“I have never lacked for coin or shelter—there is always a need for a good swordsman.”
+“The scales are balanced by way of the blade.
+I have never lacked for coin or shelter—there is always a need for a good swordsman.”

 “And is that how you think the world should be?”
 Gyrax asks.
 He isn’t judging; he’s genuinely curious.

-“It’s how it is.”
+“That’s how it is.”
 Elier shrugs.
-“No use in wondering how it should be.”

 “In others’ purses,” Ren mutters.
-He doesn’t bother to look over.

 Elier scoffs.
 “Open your eyes before they’re cut from your skull.
 Dreamers live short, painful lives.”